£12.99Add to basket

 Poring over his grandparents’ memoirs, grainy photographs of his distinguished ancestors and relating family lore passed from father to son, Michael Ignatieff begins a moving journey to come to terms with his inheritance that is bound up with the violent tumult of Russian history.

 With great care and complexity, Ignatieff reconstructs a vanished way of life.
-Beginning in the opulent court of Tsar Alexander III, he traces his family’s rise to great influence in the imperial regime of Tsar Nicholas II before the country is swept up in revolution, civil war and exile.
+Beginning in the opulent court of Catherine the Great, he traces his family’s rise to great influence in the imperial regime of Tsar Nicholas II before the country is swept up in revolution, civil war and exile.
 A profound meditation on rootlessness and belonging, The Russian Album explores both how we are formed by our pasts, but also how we must write our own stories in the present.